josbeir/cakephp-docs-md/docs/3.x/core-libraries/events.md

 > The pattern passed to the `matchingListeners` method is case sensitive.

 ::: info Added in version 3.2.3
-The `matchingListeners` method returns an array of events matchinga search pattern.
+The `matchingListeners` method returns an array of events matching a search pattern.
 :::

 <a id="event-priorities"></a>